larissarmourap/belly-button-challenge/README.md

 ![alt text](https://static.bc-edx.com/data/dl-1-2/m14/lms/img/hw02.jpg)

 6- Deploy your app to a free static page hosting service, such as GitHub Pages.
 Submit the links to your deployment and your GitHub repo.
-Ensure that your repository has regular commits and a thorough README.md file